charasyn/Information/BranchTagCommit.md

 **Creating a pull request**

 Pull requests help you to notify your teammates about changes you've pushed to a GitHub repository.
 Once a pull request is sent, interested parties with required access can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.
-When you are inside a specific branch, you can submit a pull request by clicking on the "Pull request" button, as shown below.
-Once the pull request is submitted, you can find it by clicking on "Pull request" tab located at the homepage of that specific repository.
-Please find all these details in the below images.
+When you are inside a specific branch, you can submit a pull request by clicking on the "Pull request" button.

 <p align="center">
   <img width="700"  src="images/Pull_req1.PNG">